eclipse-iofog/iofog.org/content/docs/1.3.0/tools/iofogctl/stack-yaml-spec.md

 `iofogctl` allows users to deploy ioFog resources that are specified in yaml files.

-For a complete documentation of all available `iofogctl` commands, please see [our github repository](https://github.com/eclipse-iofog/iofogctl/blob/v1.3.0/docs/md/iofogctl.md)

 ## Control Plane

 A Control Plane can be specified when using `iofogctl deploy controlplane -f controlplane.yaml`